+Prior to exclusion from participation, the student/parent will be given written notification of the intention to exclude and the reason(s) for the intended exclusion.
 The student will be afforded the opportunity to appear at an informal hearing to challenge the reason(s) for the intended exclusion.
-The informal hearing will be held with an administrator.
-Within 24 hours following exclusion, a letter of notification will be sent to the parent or guardian specifying the reason for the student participant's exclusion from participation, the period of time for the exclusion, and options, if any.
+The informal hearing will be held with coach, advisor designee or administrator.
+Within 24 hours following exclusion, a letter of notification will be sent to the parent or guardian specifying the reason for the student participant's exclusion from participation, the period of time for the exclusion and options, if any.
 The parent or guardian shall be notified by telephone, when possible, of the exclusion from participation.
+Per Board Policy IGD, the student and/or their parents retain the right to appeal such action to the appeal committee in their respective school.
+The decision of the appeal committee will be final.